- Current Prices:$159,000 to $4,300,000

 - Lot Sizes:less than 1/8 - 5+ acres

-The community of Overtown offers a great range of choices for buyers.
-Most common in this neighborhood are attached homes, which usually have home owner association fees ranging from $140 to $1,063, and taxes for the year range from as low as $815 to as high as $12,800.
+The Overtown community offers a wide variety of housing designs, making it easy for buyers to find their perfect home.
+Most common in this neighborhood are attached homes, which usually have home owner association fees ranging from $10 to $2,150, and taxes for the year range from as low as $815 to as high as $12,800.
 There are also a variety of single-family homes.
-Those usually have home owner association fees ranging from $140 to $1,063, and taxes for the year range from as low as $1,869 to as high as $14,789.
+Those usually have home owner association fees ranging from $10 to $2,150, and taxes for the year can range from $1,272 to $14,789.

 Where to Live